threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 ### **How can I trade TFT on Pancake Swap?
 How can I add TFT on Pancake Swap?**

 When searching for a Token on Pancake Swap (Select a Token), paste the TFT Token Address : **0x8f0FB159380176D324542b3a7933F0C2Fd0c2bbf**, then select TFT.
 You can now trade TFT on Binance Smart Chain.

 ***

+### **Is it possible to swap TFT on Stellar Blockain?**

+Yes this is possible.
+Here's how to do it with stellarx.com.

+First, make sure your wallet has a TFT trustline.
+Go on https://stellarx.com, in the menu above, click on Swap.
+Then, select TFT in the dropdown list and select the desired token to swap.
+If you do not see TFT, make sure you have a TFT trustline linked to your wallet.

+***
 ## TF Connect App, TF Portal & Polkadot Substrate)